sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 - A package must provide a manifest as part of the Docker image.
 - Requirement on the container state recording by [Kubernetes HLD](https://github.com/Azure/SONiC/blob/698e8d7991c0ca3d21b4488cf336efcfe891ef9a/doc/kubernetes/Kuberenetes-support.md)).
-- The DockerHub or a private registry containing SONiC images is always accessible from the SONiC switch.

 <!-- omit in toc -->
 ###### Figure 2.
 High Level Overview of SONiC Package integration